ivenuss/instagram-design-clone/README.md

 ## About project
-My goal was to learn and get better understand about CSS and how it works so I tried to create clone of some page.
+My goal was to learn and get better understanding about CSS and how it works.
+I tried to create a clone of some popular page.
-Responsivity of page is fastly done, because instagram has own.

 ## Snippet